Purmessur Spinal Therapeutics Laboratory

 Mary graduated from The Ohio State University with a B.S. in Biomedical Engineering and is currently pursing her PhD in the BME program.
 Her research focuses on therapeutics that target the immune response to mitigate degeneration in the IVD and neuropathic pain.
 This project seeks to establish the canine as a pre-clinical translational model for IVD degeneration and discogenic back pain.
 Outside of the lab, her hobbies include yoga, reading, baking, traveling, and snuggling up with her kitties.

-Lucy is a second year Mechanical Engineering student, expected to graduate May of 2024.
-She is working with Nina to study the effects of non-viral reprogramming of degenerate nucleus pulposus via extracellular vesicle delivery.
+Lucy Mechanical Engineering student, expected to graduate May of 2024.
+She has worked with Nina to study the effects of non-viral reprogramming of degenerate nucleus pulposus via extracellular vesicle delivery.
 Outside of the lab, Lucy enjoys being physically active and is involved as a member of Alpha Gamma Delta and Society of Women Engineers.

 Yuchen (William) Xie

-I’m a Chemistry major student minor in BME and Statistics.
+Is a Chemistry major student minor in BME and Statistics.
 In academics, I love to learn new knowledge and technologies.
-After getting an undergraduate degree, I aim to enter graduate school in BME and eventually be able to join the medical industry.
-In my daily life, I am interested in food tasting, video games, and music.
+William will be starting his PhD in BME at Cornell University.
+In his daily life, I am interested in food tasting, video games, and music.

-is a third-year biomedical engineering student with an interest in gene therapy and tissue engineering.
+is a graduate in biomedical engineering with an interest in gene therapy and tissue engineering.
 He previously co-authored an abstract for a Cleveland Clinic biomechanics study focused on post-traumatic osteoarthritis from ACL tears in a minipig model.
-Rakin is part of Ohio State's Powerlifting club and also enjoys playing and recording music with his electric guitar.
-His next steps are to hopefully work for the NIH or a large company.
+Rakin was part of Ohio State's Powerlifting club and also enjoys playing and recording music with his electric guitar.
+His next step will be working with a large biotechnical company.

 Connor graduated in the Spring of 2022.
 In the lab, He has composed a literature review on current annulus fibrosus cell culture techniques, specifically pertaining to the substrate that the cells are cultured on.
 He also conducted a study with Nina that is centered upon the non-viral transfection of degenerate annulus fibrosus cells to ultimately reprogram the cells into a healthy phenotype.
 Outside of the lab, Connor volunteered at The James Cancer Hospital and Garden of Hope, as well as worked as an independent provider for the Department of Developmental Disabilities.
 Connor also enjoys fishing and spending time outdoors.
 He is currently attending Medical school at Wright State University.